Borough of Broxtowe

-Broxtowe is a local government district with borough status in Nottinghamshire, England, west of the City of Nottingham.
-The population of the district as taken at the 2011 Census was 109,487.
-It is part of the Nottingham Urban Area.
-Broxtowe's neighbour to the west is the borough of Erewash, which is in Derbyshire.
+Broxtowe is a local government district with borough status in Nottinghamshire, England.
+It lies immediately west of the city of Nottingham, and most of the built-up areas of the borough form part of the Nottingham Urban Area.
+The council is based in Beeston and the borough also includes the towns of Eastwood, Kimberley and Stapleford and surrounding villages and rural areas.